datacarpentry/image-processing/_episodes/04-drawing-bitwise.md

 {: .python}

 As before, we first import `cv2`.
-We also import the NumPy library, and give it an alias of `np`; this is necessary when we create the initial mask image.
+We also import the NumPy library, and give it an alias of `np`.
+NumPy is necessary when we create the initial mask image, and the alias saves us a little typing.
 Then, we load and display the initial image in the same way we have done before.

-If you recall our discussion of the RGB color model in the [Image Basics]({{ page.root }}/01-image-basics) lesson, you will remember that the color black has RGB values of *(0, 0, 0)*.
+If you recall our discussion of the RGB color model in the [Image Basics]({{ page.root }}/02-image-basics) lesson, you will remember that the color black has RGB values of *(0, 0, 0)*.
 It follows, then, that an image that is all black would be a three-dimensional NumPy array containing nothing but zeros.
 Luckily, the NumPy library provides a function to create just such